Filippo Brunelleschi: Florence Cathedral dome (1420–1461)

+In 1438 Brunelleschi designed his last contribution to the cathedral; four hemispherical exedra, or small half-domes, following a Roman model, set against the drum, the upright base of the main dome.
+The four small domes were altered and arranged to appear like a stairway of domes mounting upward.
+They were purely decorative and were enriched with horizontal entablatures and vertical arches, pilasters, and double columns.
+The technological advancements of gunpowder and portable cannons required a new system of fortification which led to further development of the double shelled dome.
+Their architectural elements inspired later High Renaissance architecture, including the Tempietto of San Pietro in Montorio built in Rome by Bramante (1502).
+A similar structure appears in the late 15-century painting known as the Ideal City of Urbino.
+The new designs fulfilled the need for the architectural expression for the status of ruling kings and princes while the strong dome structure symbolized the protection of their interests and bloodline.

 Pazzi Chapel (1430–1444)

-The Pazzi Chapel in Florence was commissioned in about 1429 by Andrea Pazzi to serve as the Chapter House, or meeting place of the monks of the Monastery of Santa Croce.
+The Pazzi Chapel in Florence was commissioned in about 1429 by Andrea Pazzi to serve as the chapter house, or meeting place of the monks of the Monastery of Santa Croce.
 Like nearly all of his works, the actual construction was delayed, beginning only in 1442, and the interior was not finished until 1444.
-The building was not entirely finished until about 1469, twenty years after his death.
-Some of the details, such as the lantern on top of the dome, were added after his death.
+The building was completed twenty years after his death, in about 1469, including some of the details, such as the lantern on top of the dome.